Noi the Albino: Plot

 One day at school, he is asked by the principal to meet with a specialist.
-The specialist asks him a series of questions, including "How many times a day do you masturbate?"
-Nόi responds by asking the specialist the same question, simultaneously solving a Rubik's Cube.
-The specialist becomes embarrassed, states that he is the one asking the questions, and gives him an IQ test to complete.
+Nói responds sarcastically to his questions while solving a Rubik's Cube.
 Later, Nói uses a tape recorder to take his place in math class, which enrages the teacher.
-The teacher goes to the principal, insisting that Nόi is a disruptive influence and must be expelled immediately.
-The principal is hesitant, but he is forced to expel Nόi after the teacher gives the ultimatum that either Nόi goes or he will resign.
+The principal is forced to expel Nόi after the teacher gives the ultimatum that either Nόi goes or he will resign.
 Nόi angrily leaves the school, knowing that his father will be upset with him.
-He tells him, and a small altercation between them results.
-Afterwards his father takes him out to a local bar, where he is kicked out for smuggling liquor and underage drinking.
-He goes to Óskar's house in search of ĺris, climbing up onto the roof, where he is discovered by Óskar. Óskar tells him he's sent her back, at which point Íris comes down the stairs. Íris insists that Nói stay the night, over Óskar's objections.
+He tells him, and an altercation between them results.
+Afterwards his father takes him out to a local bar, where he is kicked out.
+He goes to Óskar's house in search of ĺris. Óskar tells him he's sent her back, but Íris appears, insisting that Nói stay the night, over Óskar's objections.